francarl/ComfyUI-OnDemand-Lora-Loader/README.md

 4. Connect the node in your workflow just as you would with a standard loader.
 An example workflow can be found in `example/workflow_example.json`.

 After modifying `config.json`, press "R" to reload configuration and update workflow without restarting ComfyUI.

+### Using the `OnDemand Civitai Liked Lora Loader`

+This special node works differently from the others.
+Instead of using the local `config.json` file, it connects directly to the Civitai API to fetch the list of LoRA models you have marked as "Favorites".

+**How it works:**

+1.  **Set your API Key**: You must set your Civitai API key as an environment variable named `CIVITAI_TOKEN`.
+The node uses this key to securely access your private list of liked models.
+2.  **Add the Node**: In ComfyUI, search for and add the `OnDemand Civitai Liked Lora Loader` node.
+3.  **Select a LoRA**: The node's dropdown menu will be automatically populated with all the LoRA models from your Civitai favorites.
+4.  **Download and Load**: When you run a workflow, the selected LoRA will be downloaded to your `ComfyUI/models/loras/` directory (if it doesn't already exist) and applied to the model.

+This allows you to manage your LoRA collection directly on the Civitai website without needing to manually update a local configuration file.

+> **Note**: This node requires an active internet connection each time you load or refresh ComfyUI to fetch the latest list of your favorite models.

 ### 3. Common Node Options